huggingface/blog/autoformer.md

 * `decoder_layers=2`
 * `d_model=16`

 Instead of showing how to train a model using `Autoformer` one can just replace the model in the previous two blog posts with the new `Autoformer` model and train it on the `traffic` dataset.
-In order to not repeat ourself, we  have done train the models already and pushed them to the Hugging Face Hub.
-In the following we will use the already saved models for just the evaluations.
+In order to not repeat ourselves, we  have already trained the models and pushed them to the Hugging Face Hub.
+We will use those models for evaluation.

 ## Set-up Environment